Hulk Hogan's Lawyer Is Now Going After Jezebel, Editors

 “Trump’s victory, along with Hulk Hogan’s, suggests that the public may well take their side, too,” he wrote.

+In a statement sent to HuffPost, a Gizmodo Media Group spokesperson called the suit an attempt to intimidate the media:

+This case is nothing more than another obvious attempt by Charles Harder to intimidate journalists.
+The story in question was published on May 10, 2016—months before our acquisition of certain Gawker Media assets, including Jezebel.
+Any litigation over the story should have been brought against Gawker Media in bankruptcy court—not against Gizmodo Media Group or the individual writers.
+We believe this suit is meritless and we plan to contest it vigorously.

-Univision, which now owns Gizmodo Media Group, Jezebel, and other Gawker-adjacent properties, told HuffPost they have no comment, as did Anna Merlan.
-Emma Carmichael could not be reached for comment.
+Anna Merlan told HuffPost she has no comment and Emma Carmichael could not be reached for comment.

-Note: This piece has been updated to include Gizmodo’s statement.